 Docker allocates a read-write filesystem to the container, as its final layer.
 This allows a running container to create or modify files and directories in its local filesystem.

-Docker creates a network interface to connect the container to the default network, since you did not specify any networking options.
+Docker creates a network interface to connect the container to the default network, since you didn't specify any networking options.
 This includes assigning an IP address to the container.
-By default, containers can connect to external networks using the host machine’s network connection.
+By default, containers can connect to external networks using the host machine's network connection.

 Docker starts the container and executes